fokkersim/SourceGitea/README.md

 # MantisBt Source/SourceGitea Plugin

 ## General
-This plugin is adapted from [SourceGithub](https://github.com/mantisbt-plugins/source-integration/tree/master/SourceGithub).
+This plugin is adapted from [SourceGithub](https://github.com/mantisbt-plugins/source-integration/tree/master/SourceGithub) originally by John Reese.
 It is tested with version 2.5.1 of the base plugin [Source](https://github.com/mantisbt-plugins/source-integration/tree/master/Source).
 It is at a very early stage with header authentication and PHP Curl only.

 ## Requirements
 At the moment SourceGitea requires the [PHP Curl](https://www.php.net/book.curl) extension, or the ability to execute